 It is a staple around our house

 We are now Dr Bronner’s ‘converts’, if I might call ourselves that.
-After discovering his products, along with their goodness and versatility for other uses, our kitchen and bathrooms are always well stocked with Dr Bronner’s liquid Castile soap and bar soap.
+After discovering this amazing eczema soap, along with their goodness and versatility for other uses, our kitchen and bathrooms are always well stocked with Dr Bronner’s liquid Castile soap and bar soap.

 With just these natural soaps, along with some common kitchen basics like baking soda, … Viola!
 ALL our cleaning needs can be met, whether it’s cleaning around the house, laundry, or dishes, or it’s cleaning ourselves from head to toe, we now use all natural ingredients.
 Each cleaning need has its own concoction, which I have detailed in separate articles.
 You can read them here:

 Only when I am feeling just a bit lazy, or looking for just a bit more variety, will I use Dr Bronner’s 4-in-1 pump soap (read about it in this article) for our body cleaning needs, without having to summon my witch’s cauldron for mixing and fizzing and bubbling.

-I hope you find this article useful in sniffing out the best natural soap for eczema, and do feel free to comment below on your experience with any of Dr Bronner’s products, or other natural personal care products.
+I hope you find this article useful in sniffing out the best natural soap for eczema, and do feel free to comment below on your experience with any of Dr Bronner’s products, or other Castile soaps good for eczema.